Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

  --> "
 collection: portfolio
 ---
+**The code and datasets are available in my Github [repository](https://github.com/MarioSolisB/Profile_of_a_bank_coustomer)🤓**

 In this project, I used the public dataset that it is available in the [*youtube channel*](https://www.youtube.com/watch?v=bGnD1Ki7j-g) (see in the description box of this video).

-The goal of this project is described or recognized the coustomer's profile.
-However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis.
+**The goal of this project is described or recognized the coustomer's profile after a marketing campaign.🔎** However, I had to clean the dataset in order to implement the Exploratory Data Analysis.

-Let me explain here, a few steps that I followed in this project.
+Let me explain here, a few steps that I followed in this project:

-The code and datasets are available in my Github [repository](https://github.com/MarioSolisB/Profile_of_a_bank_coustomer).
+1. Find some 'Nan' values inside the columns of the dataset.
+2. Because, these 'Nan' values are less the 1% of the all dataset, I decided to eliminate these columns.
+3.